 It was only through continuous disappointment - and the sinking of tens of thousands of pounds into marketing support services with near zero return - that I felt there must be a better way.
 So I set about working out just what that was.

 But before we get to that, tell me a bit about you...

-Now, why would anyone hire you and your firm?
+Why would anyone hire your firm?

 Ever heard that said?